 There are loads of vegetables and vegan options that contain tons of vitamins.
 However, certain ones have higher levels than others.
 If you want to maximize collagen production with vegan options then we suggest eating lots of papayas, kale, berries, almonds, spinach, citrus fruit, mushrooms, pumpkin seeds, and carrots.
 There are so many vegan options to choose from.

 Try and get into your collagen boosting vegan options first thing in the morning.
 That will guarantee you a healthy, nutrient-packed start to the day.
 Smoothies, oatmeal and tofu scramble with veggies are all fantastic vegan options to experiment with.

 Avoid Free Radical Damage

-This one sounds weird but it’s very important to your well being.
+This one sounds weird, but it’s very important for your well-being.
 Experts explain that cellular decay is what causes aging when mitochondria (part of a cell responsible for a specialized task) are damaged.
 This means that those damaged cells start producing toxic molecules.
-These molecules are called ‘free radicals,’ that are very reactive with other non-toxic molecules.
+These molecules are called ‘free radicals,’ which are very reactive with other non-toxic molecules.

 Antioxidants In Vegan Options Are Rife

 Stick to an antioxidant-loaded diet.

 When free radicals oxidize important components of the cell.
 It loses its ability to function normally and the increase in inflammation may cause the cell to die.
 More importantly, multiple studies show that increased production of free radicals causes or accelerates nerve cell injury and leads to disease.

 Eating lots of vegan options and antioxidants will help the body neutralize these cells.
 This is why an abundance of antioxidants in your diet will help you to promote healthy skin, with fewer effects of aging.
 Vegan options will also decrease the chance of developing diseases which is critical for healthy cells.